Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given 17 parameters, no output schema, and no annotations, the description is critically incomplete.
-It fails to convey the tool's complexity, return format, or how to effectively use the many filters and options.
+Given the tool has 17 parameters, no output schema, and no annotations, the description is severely incomplete.
+It does not explain the return format, filtering capabilities, or how to specify the target project, leaving the agent with insufficient context.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.